 Until now, most wearables have been pretty purpose-specific.
 That’s all changed with the introduction of devices like Google Glass and the Apple Watch.
 These devices are multi-function, web-enabled, and customizable to the user’s needs.
 As their popularity increases, and their prices decrease, we’ll see even more functionality added.

 The Future for CRM Vendors

-Given that companies like Apple and Google are leading the charge on the product end makes this technology even more likely to succeed.
-These are businesses that are known crowd pleasers.
+Given that companies like Apple and Google are leading the charge on the product end makes this technology is even more likely to succeed.
+These are businesses that are known crowd-pleasers.
 And, with major CRM vendors getting into the wearable game, it seems likely that companies will enjoy the same success in leveraging data from these devices.